WRAPTORHelp & Docs

 • Customers — the invoice's "Bill To" and the customer pay page come from the customer record.

-• Settings — the Pricing tab and the Accounting & Billing connection live in Settings.
+• Settings — the Pricing & Templates tab and the Accounting & Billing connection live in Settings.

 • Plans — your own Wraptor subscription billing (a different sense of "billing").